Hypoallergenic Moderate Calorie

 Hydrolysed protein

-Hydrolysed protein with low molecular weight to ensure the food is hypoallergenic.
+Hydrolysed soya protein isolate with low molecular weight for very low allergenicity

 Moderate calorie